carecoders/dicom-anonymization/bindings/python/README.md

         "action": "empty",
     },
     "00331010": {  # private tag
-        "action": "keep",  # All private tags are removed by default, but keep this one }
+        # all private tags are removed (by default), except this one
+        "action": "keep",
+    }
 }